GaelicGrime/RegExpress/README.md

 * .NET desktop development
 * Desktop development with C++, incuding C++/CLI support.

-The Regular Expression libraries (minimal part) are included.
+The Regular Expression libraries (minimal parts) are included.

 Only “x64” platform is supported.